dabekf/QuickSFTP/README.md

 # QuickSFTP

+**Deprecation warning.
+I was unable to install Paramiko in newer versions of Sublime Text so I'm not going to maintain this project anymore.**

 Upload single file to remote server via sftp in Sublime Text 3.

 This plugin allows you to send a file from a local project to a remote server using SFTP protocol.
 You can use a command from the command palette, or enable upload after save.
 It doesn't start external processes, instead using the Sublime Text Python interface and Python SSH library, [Paramiko](http://www.paramiko.org/).
 That way start times are shorter and you can reuse open connections, so subsequent uploads are even faster.